gokulmk-12/ml4sci_exxa_tests/README.md

 - **Expected Graduation**: May, 2026

 ## Background
-Hi, I’m Gokul, a Dual Degree student in Engineering Design with a specialization in Robotics at the Indian Institute of Technology, Madras.
+Hi, I’m Gokul, a Dual Degree student in Engineering Design with a specialization in Robotics and a minor in AI at the Indian Institute of Technology, Madras.
 I’m interested in developing Learning and Control based solutions for Robotic Challenges.
 To achieve this, I have gathered knowledge in Reinforcement Learning, Control Engineering, Deep Learning and Generative AI.
 I am proficient in **C**, **C++**, **Python**, and **MATLAB**, along with frameworks such as **PyTorch**, **Torch Lightning**, **Keras**, **TensorFlow**, and **JAX**.
-Lately, I have been delving into astrophysics, exploring topics like gravitational lensing of massive stars and galaxies.
-My strong foundation in Deep Learning, combined with my interest in astrophysics, has led me to the DeepLense Project.
+Lately, I have been delving into astrophysics, exploring topics like analysing exoplanet atmospheres, strong gravitational lensing.
+My strong foundation in Deep Learning, combined with my interest in astrophysics, has led me to the EXXA Project.

 # Test Details
 ## 1) General Test: Unsupervised Clustering of Protoplanetary disks